-Between the wild and dangerous animals, the concerns of drug traffickers, paramilitaries, and the good old fashion law, you’re most likely to be lost, killed, kidnapped or arrested.
+Between the wild and dangerous animals, the concerns of drug traffickers, paramilitaries, and the good old-fashioned law, you’re most likely to be lost, killed, kidnapped or arrested.
 True story.
 No exaggeration.

 We’ve heard whispers that some made it through, Chinese whispers maybe.
 So all you can do is shamelessly board a plane or fork out on a whopping €500-€800 and take a four-day San Blas boat trip.

 See!
 It sucks!
 We flew.
 Cheaper, quicker and meant we weren’t boat-bound with a load of tourists, eating what was served and living on someone else’s time.
 Sorry, we’re social introverts.
 No offence, that’s us.
 Everyone is different.
 Each to their own and all that.